 The Brown Bag discussion series provides an informal forum for University instructors to explore technologies and issues that affect teaching and learning in an online environment.
 Faculty-led discussions are intended to promote the effective and innovative uses of ELMS and other learning technologies, such as student response systems, Facebook, and live classroom environments.
 Brown Bags are scheduled monthly during the Fall and Spring terms, with light refreshments served.
 See Brown Bag page for the current schedule of discussion topics.

 The Learning Technologies group provides weekly "how to" webinars on specific features of the tools supported by the group.
 Webinars are conducted in a Wimba Live Classroom environment during the Fall and Spring terms.
 The format includes demonstration of a tool, discussion about best practices for its use, and question and answer between the webinar presenter and participants.
 Learn something new about a tool or technology in which you have an interest from the comfort of your office or home.
 See LT webinar page for the current schedule of discussion topics.

 The Innovations in Teaching and Learning (ITL) Conference showcases and celebrates the creativity and dedication of University instructors who demonstrate excellence in their teaching endeavors.
 The ITL Conference recognizes both technological and non-technical solutions that respond to pedagogical problems in innovative ways.
-The annual conference is jointly sponsored by the Office of Information Technology and the Center for Teaching Excellence and is held on the College Park campus.
+The annual conference is jointly sponsored by the Division of Information Technology and the Center for Teaching Excellence and is held on the College Park campus.